Web Crawling Webinar for Tech Teams

 )

-While free proxies can be useful for basic tasks, they often fail with serious web scraping projects.
+As mentioned, while free proxies can be handy for basic tasks, they often fail with serious web scraping projects.
 Using premium proxies that offer auto-rotation, residential IPs, and geolocation features significantly increases your scraping success rate.

 generate residential proxies with zenrows